Mpowa-IO/Documents/Whitepaper.md

 #### Mpowa’s Contribution:

+Collaborating with communities for improving sustainable management and efficient use of natural resources, through which quality and quantity can be ensured for all new generations to come.
+Both an insurance for accessibility,

+Assisting in the management of chemicals that negatively affect the environment, including the additional wastes throughout their economic life-cycle.
+This will be done in accordance with agreed international frameworks to raise the necessary external funding for a project of this scale.

-Achieve the sustainable management and efficient use of natural resources Achieve the environmentally sound management of chemicals and all wastes throughout their life cycle, in accordance with agreed international frameworks, and significantly reduce their release to air, water and soil in order to minimize their adverse impacts on human health and the environment.
+It's Mpowa's goal to significantly help at the reduction of toxic chemicals to be releases into the air, water and soil in order to minimize their adverse impacts on human health and the environment.

 ### Problem 13: Climate change